brigadecore/kashti/docs/developers.md

 $ cd kashti
 ```

-Install dependancies and run the app with these commands.
+Install dependencies and run the app with these commands.

 ```console
 $ yarn                              # install project dependencies